yochie/rhythm-visuals/DrawPlanck/DrawPlanck.md

 - WITH_BACKGROUND : 0 or 1 to activate background.

 ### Mode switching
-- MILLISECONDS_FOR_MODE_SWITCH : Number of milliseconds to hold TOP_LEFT_NOTE to trigger mode switch.
+- MILLISECONDS_FOR_MODE_SWITCH : Number of milliseconds to hold TOP_LEFT_NOTE to trigger mode switch menu.

 ### Pads
 - BOTTOM_RIGHT_NOTE : MIDI note number associated to this named pad.